 With this new study, led by Emory University neuropathologist Daniel J. Brat, M.D., Ph.D., researchers performed an analysis of 293 lower-grade gliomas (grade II and grade III) from adults.
 The samples were integrated with patient clinical data to test for associations.

-In addition to leading the analysis of clinical data, the Hermelin Brain Tumor Center, part of the Josephine Ford Cancer Institute, contributed nearly 25 percent of the tumor samples used in the study.
+In addition to leading the analysis of clinical data, the Hermelin Brain Tumor Center, part of the Henry Ford Cancer Institute, contributed nearly 25 percent of the tumor samples used in the study.
 The Hermelin Brain Tumor Center has one of the country’s most extensive brain tumor banks, which houses more than 2,000 samples, as well as corresponding treatment and outcome data.

 For the study, gliomas were clustered into classes based on their genetic similarity.
 These clusters were then compared against tumor grade, histologic class and molecular subtype.